Nokia 1112

 The Nokia 1112 is a low-end GSM mobile phone sold by Nokia.
 The 1112 was released in March 2006.

-With graphical icons and large font sizes the Nokia 1112 is an easy to use mobile phone that aims at first-time mobile phone users.
+With graphical icons and large font sizes, the Nokia 1112 is a mobile phone aimed for first-time mobile phone users.

 As a dual-band device it operates on GSM-900/1800 or GSM-850/1900 networks.

-It has a 96 x 68 pixels resolution monochrome display with white backlighting and an integrated handsfree speaker.
+It has a 96 x 68 pixels resolution monochrome display with white backlighting, opposed to the similar model, 1110i, with green backlighting and an integrated handsfree speaker.

 The cell phone has built in utilities, such as a calculator and a stopwatch and it supports polyphonic ringtones.
 Beside other basic features like SMS and picture messaging it has a speaking clock and alarm.

 Its internal memory is 4 MB in size, most of it reserved for the 30+ low-bitrate polyphonic melodies, and also enabling it to hold up 200 phonebook entries.

 The battery powers the phone for up to over 5 hours talk time, or up to 15 days if left in stand-by mode.